 When to access operating reserves

 The important thing to know is when to access the reserve fund and when not to use it.
 In other words, you’re either financially savvy or guilty of poor stewardship of funds.
 Use cash reserves for emergencies only, not to supplement spending.
 Reserve funds are for temporary use and replenished once cash flow improves.
+Your cash flow report can help with this analysis.

 The Bottom Line